Why Is QVoice different?

 • Advanced data tools like our Scribe feature to record and visually display speech progress.

-We learned from all the conferences how important personalizations are!!!
+We learned from attending so many conferences how important personalizations are!!!
 This helps increase ownership.
 So we built QVoice to be everyone's voice (T's voice, M's voice, etc).
 We want the device to show off each QVoicer's style and personality.
 As soon as you see the device on the table, you'll know who it belongs to.

 Read more about Grid Layouts and why are they important to understand the distinct architectural approach we took in building QVoice, setting it apart from other AAC solutions.